EricGebhart/bike-gear-calc/README.md

 and gears within 2% of a gear.
 And finally, given a gear, the speed at a given cadence/RPMs.

+The original idea was that this library provides everything needed to create a nice gear calculator SPA in clojurescript.
+But then, well, it's so simple, it would be nice if it worked in clojure, and then it would be nice to use clojure.spec, so here we are, on the way.

 ## Current state

 Compiles for both clojure and clojurescript.
+Spec is used for the input structures.

-not yet on clojars.  `lein pom; lein build; lein install`
+not yet on clojars.  `lein pom; lein compile; lein install`

 *dependencies*
 `[eag/bike-gear-calc "0.1.0"]`